renovate-bot/khulnasoft-lab-_-vul-operator/docs/configuration-auditing/pluggable-scanners/index.md

 ## What's Next?

-* See the explanation and demo of configuration auditing with Polaris on the [Automating Configuration Auditing with Starboard Operator By KhulnaSoft][blog] blog.
+* See the explanation and demo of configuration auditing with Polaris on the [Automating Configuration Auditing with Starboard Operator By Khulnasoft][blog] blog.

 [Built-in Policies]: ./../built-in-policies.md
 [plugin-interface]: https://pkg.go.dev/github.com/khulnasoft-lab/starboard@{{ git.tag }}/pkg/configauditreport#Plugin